Sounders players involved in MLS discussions on whether to sit out Wednesday’s match in protest of racial injustice

-Sounders FC players are involved in Major League Soccer’s discussions on whether to take the field Wednesday for their MLS matchup against the Los Angeles Galaxy at 8 p.m. at Dignity Health Sports Park.
+Sounders FC players are involved in discussions across Major League Soccer on whether to take the field Wednesday for their MLS matchup against the Los Angeles Galaxy at 8 p.m. at Dignity Health Sports Park.

 The decision for the MLS and the rest of the sports world comes after Milwaukee Bucks players refused to take the court for their playoff game in protest of the shooting of Jacob Blake, a Black man, by police officers in the Wisconsin town of Kenosha on Sunday.
 The NBA postponed all three games Wednesday, and teams across sports, including the Mariners, have opted to postpone games in protest.

+Sources indicated any stance Wednesday could be league-wide and not solely between the Sounders and Galaxy.
+However, Olrando City SC and Nashville SC took the field for their match that kicked off at 4:30 p.m.
+PT.
+MLS also released at statement shortly thereafter that read, in part, “The entire Major League Soccer family unequivocally condemns racisim and has always stood for equality, but we need to do more to take tangible steps to impact change.”

-Sources indicated any stance Wednesday would likely be league-wide and not solely between the Sounders and Galaxy.
-There could also be a league-wide strike for games this weekend, the Sounders are scheduled to host LAFC at CenturyLink Field on Sunday.
+There could still be a league-wide strike for games this weekend, the Sounders are scheduled to host LAFC at CenturyLink Field on Sunday.
 Fans are not permitted to attend due to the coronavirus pandemic.

 Seattle traveled to Los Angeles on Wednesday afternoon and are currently gathered in an area hotel.